jissepo/FuseTester/README.md

 ## Data Collection

-The application continuously monitors all 64 fuses and logs voltage readings to CSV files.
+The application continuously monitors all 64 fuses and transmits voltage readings via HTTP POST requests to an external server.
 The monitoring cycle:

 1. Select multiplexer (0-3)
 2. Select channel on multiplexer (0-15)
 3. Read voltage from ADS1115 ADC
-4. Log data to CSV file
+4. Transmit data via HTTP POST to external server
 5. Clean variables for memory optimization
 6. Repeat for all 64 channels

 ## File Management

-- CSV files are automatically rotated when size limit is reached
-- All data files are stored in the `data/` directory
-- Rotated files include timestamp in filename
+- Data transmission includes automatic retry with exponential backoff
+- When HTTP server is unreachable, data is buffered in memory for later transmission
+- Buffer has configurable size limit to prevent memory exhaustion on Pi 1 B+
 - Log files stored in `logs/` directory
+- No local data files - all fuse readings transmitted via HTTP

 ## Development